-This Instruction Manual contains a description of the type SureFire IITM SP-32-NG/PG-FD gas pilot construction, operation principle and the instructions for installation, start-up and service, including the industrial health & safety recommendations.
+This Instruction Manual contains a description of the type SureFire IITM SP-48-NG/PG-FD gas pilot construction, operation principle and the instructions for installation, start-up and service, including the industrial health & safety recommendations.

-The SP-32-NG/PG-FD (32 mm outer diameter, NG - Natural Gas or PG - Propane Gas or LPG, FD - forced draught) gas pilot is a reliable and effective source of ignition for oil and gas burners.
+The SP-48-NG/PG-FD-xxx (48 mm outer diameter, NG - Natural Gas or PG - Propane Gas or LPG, FD - Forced Draught) gas pilot is a reliable and effective source of ignition for oil and gas burners.

-Pilot Part Number for Natural Gas is "SP-48-NG-FD-xxx", for Propane Gas or LPG gas is "SP-48-PG-FD-xxx" where "-xxx" is the insertion length "L" from 0.5 to 3.0 metres. (see Appendix 1 - the pilot capacity vs. gas pressure graphs for Natural gas and Propane).
+A sample of Pilot Part Number for Natural gas is "SP-48-NG-FD-xxx", for Propane gas is "SP-48-PG-FD-xxx" where "-xxx" is the insertion length "L" from 0.5 to 3.0 metres (see Appendix 1 - the pilot capacity vs. gas pressure graphs for Natural gas and Propane).
 For other Fuel gas types or capacity ranges - see p.
 11 Ordering Information for Special Pilots Part Numbering approach.